shineability/ticketr/README.md

 ### Implementation

-This application implements the [**Bridge pattern**](https://refactoring.guru/design-patterns/bridge) to be able to switch between different payment provider implementations at runtime.
+This application implements the [**Strategy pattern**](https://refactoring.guru/design-patterns/strategy) to be able to switch between different payment provider implementations at runtime.

 Each payment provider should implement the `App\Payment\Contracts\PaymentProvider` interface: